The Indian Tomb (1921 film)

-It is based on the 1918 novel Das indische Grabmal by Thea von Harbou.
+It is based on the 1918 novel The Indian Tomb by Thea von Harbou.
 It comprised two parts, Part I: The Mission of the Yogi and Part II: The Tiger of Bengal (Die Sendung des Yoghi; Der Tiger von Eschnapur).
 Part I received its première in Berlin on 22 October 1921, and Part II on 17 November 1921.

 Upon its release, it was neither a critical nor commercial success and has been little seen until two recent restorations were completed, a European film restoration and a U.S. video restoration by David Shepard.